ryanmio/kenya-nigeria-prep-hallucination-audit/docs/undisclosed_audere_coi.md

 3. Misleading COI disclosure: One of the lead authors holds an active Senior Advisor role with Audere (the sponsor of the white paper), yet only discloses receiving "consulting fees."
 Under the Lancet HIV’s published standards, all active organizational roles—financial or non-financial—must be disclosed due to their perceived influence.

-These omissions create a false impression of independent analysis and unbiased evidence.
-According to Lancet’s correction policy, missing declarations of interest clearly warrant a formal correction.
+These omissions risk creating a misleading impression of independent analysis and unbiased evidence.
+According to Lancet’s correction policy, missing declarations of interest appear to warrant a formal correction.

 ---